 What are some common elements in these conditions?

-Sensory: Hyperalgesia ex: increased sensitivity to pin prick, Allodynia ex: acute tenderness in muscles over motor points
+Sensory: Hyperalgesia ex: increased sensitivity to pin pricks, Allodynia ex: acute tenderness in muscles over motor points

 Motor: Muscle shortening, enthesopathy

-Autonomic: Vasoconstriction resulting in colder extremities, Sudomotor hyperactivity resulting in excessive sweating following painful stimuli, Trophedema which commonly manifests as an orange peel skin appearance and trophic changes which manifests as brittle nail or dermatomal hair loss.
+Autonomic: Vasoconstriction resulting in colder extremities, Sudomotor hyperactivity resulting in excessive sweating following painful stimuli, Trophedema which commonly manifests as an orange peel skin appearance, and trophic changes which manifest as brittle nail or dermatomal hair loss.

-Does a patient need laboratory testing or diagnostic imaging prior to referral to IMS?
+Do I need laboratory testing or Diagnostic Imaging prior to referral to IMS?